 Last week in Library our kindergarten, 1st, and 2nd grade classes read the story Leaf Man by Lois Ehlert Then we got the chance to go outside, and collect leaves to make our own Leaf Man!
 They did such a great job!

-3 days ago, Dara Livvix
+4 months ago, Dara Livvix

 Leaf Man by Monroe Elementary students